pkrysztopa/HVAC-equipment-fault-detection/README.md

 # Data

-In progress...

-## Source Data
-In progress...

-## Data Acquisition
-In progress..

-## Data Preprocessing
-In progress..

-# Code structure
-The project is divided into 4 parts according to the division proposed by the authors in their description.
-Each notebook uses slightly different data.
+The project is divided into 4 parts according to the division proposed by the authors in their description located in a file "LBNLDataSynthesisInventory.pdf".
+Each notebook uses slightly different data according to the diagram below:

 ```bash
 ├── 1.
 Simulated multi-zone variable air volume AHU data set - outside air temperature measurement bias.ipynb